-Average Class Size and Class Size Distribution (Elementary)
+Average Class Size and Class Size Distribution (Secondary)

-Number of classes indicates how many classes fall into each size category (a range of total students per class).
+Number of classes indicates how many classrooms fall into each size category (a range of total students per classroom).
+At the secondary school level, this information is reported by subject area rather than grade level.